Connect with others who understand.

 See answer

-Understanding the 6 Classes of Lupus Nephritis: Diagnosis and Treatment
+6 Classes of Lupus Nephritis: Diagnosis and Treatment

-Lupus nephritis is separated into six classes, or stages.
+Lupus nephritis is separated into six classes or stages.
 Doctors use the classes of lupus nephritis to describe how much damage has occurred in a person’s kidneys.
 This can help a person and their doctor make decisions about treatment and track the progression of the disease.

 How Are the Classes of Lupus Nephritis Diagnosed?

 Doctors usually diagnose classes of lupus nephritis by looking at kidney tissue under a microscope.
-This requires a kidney biopsy — also known as a renal biopsy — which entails removing a small piece of tissue from the kidney.
+This requires a kidney biopsy — also known as a renal biopsy — which involves removing a small piece of tissue from the kidney.

 • Proteinuria — Leakage of excess protein into the urine, which causes foamy, frothy urine